antogc/antaeus/README.md

 I have decided implementing the first option.
 Apparently only one invoice should be pending to be charged per customer, but it is not said that a customer could have more than one.
 Furthermore, we have to be aware the number of customers can grow up in a huge magnitude.
 Iterating first by customers and then by invoices, allows the process to be tidier.
 In case of issues, it will be easier to monitor.
-Furthermore, we will take advantage of the CustomerNotFoundException skipping remaining customer's invoices.
+In addition, we will take advantage of the CustomerNotFoundException to skip the customer's remaining invoices.

 #### Invoice processing: charge and update
 Once an invoice has been charged, we have to update it status in the database.
-It is a critical moment on the flow, and I have decided to implement it in an atomic way, that is, once the invoice is charged, it will be updated in the database.
+It is a critical moment on the flow, and I have decided to implement it in an atomic way, that is, once the invoice is charged, it will be immediately updated in the database.
 We could think in more efficient way by using batches to update the status, but in case of errors it will be harder to deal with.

 In case of error on the updating, the system should raise an alert.
-Then, the issue could be fixed manually or event automatically by using a mechanism to re-process failures (like a `dead letter queue`).
+Then, the issue could be fixed manually or even automatically by using a mechanism to re-process failures (like a `dead letter queue`).
 Anyway, whatever the mechanism, ensuring that a payment is not going to be charge twice is complex, manual processes are error-prone, and with an automatic process we would need a high level of sync.
 One way to reduce the risk would be by ensuring that the PaymentProvider can not charge twice the same invoice.